yuanho-0211/11401_CS203A/studynote/Stack and Queue.md

-# Study Note: Stack and Queue
+# Study Note: stack and queue

 ## Description
 - **Stack**: It is a data structure that follows the LIFO rule.
 Elements are added and removed only from the top.